django-cms/django-cms/docs/getting_started/plugin_reference.rst

-You should take care that directory to which :setting:`CMS_PAGE_MEDIA_PATH` setting points (by default ``cms_page_media/`` relative to :setting:`MEDIA_ROOT`) is writable by the user under which django will be running.
+You should take care that directory to which :setting:`CMS_PAGE_MEDIA_PATH` setting points (by default ``cms_page_media/`` relative to :setting:`django:MEDIA_ROOT`) is writable by the user under which django will be running.

 You might consider using `django-filer`_ with `django CMS plugin`_ and its